David Peralta Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.41 team ERA that ranks 20th across all MLB pitching staffs.
+- The Phillies have the 20th-ranked team ERA among all league pitching staffs (4.40).

-- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (63 total, one per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (65 total, one per game).

-- Suarez makes the start for the Phillies, his sixth of the season.
-He is 1-2 with a 5.47 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Nola makes the start for the Phillies, his 14th of the season.
+He is 5-4 with a 4.30 ERA and 77 strikeouts through 81 2/3 innings pitched.

-- In his last appearance on Sunday, the lefty threw seven innings against the Washington Nationals, allowing one earned run while surrendering eight hits.
+- In his last time out on Monday against the Detroit Tigers, the right-hander threw seven innings, giving up no earned runs while surrendering one hit.

-- The 27-year-old has put up an ERA of 5.47, with 7.3 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.